Leo Carrillo State Beach

 • Pacific Palisades

 This one’s technically just outside of Malibu, in a Pacific Palisades villa that dates back to 1974, when oil magnate J. Paul Getty opened a museum of his holdings.
-Eventually the decorative arts and paintings were moved to the Getty Center, and the villa was closed for conversion into a museum for Getty’s collection of Mediterranean antiquities.
-Today, there are roughly 1,200 artifacts on display at any one time, dated between 6,500 BC and 500 AD, and organized under such themes as “gods and goddesses” and “stories of the Trojan War.”
-Even if you’re not interested in the art, the palatial courtyards and manicured gardens are worth the visit alone.
+Eventually the decorative arts and paintings were moved to the Getty Center, and the villa was converted into a museum for Getty’s collection of Mediterranean antiquities.
+Today, there are roughly 1,200 artifacts on display at any one time, dated between 6,500 BC and 500 AD.
+Even if you’re not interested in art history, the palatial courtyards and manicured gardens alone are worth the visit.
+After surviving the Palisades Fire, the property closed for 5 1/2 months of cleanup efforts and is now open again.

 More great things to do in Malibu